realjv3/InvoiceTrackr/readme.md

 ![alt tag](https://googledrive.com/host/0B1f8PNGaySaRVHVtRWdaNkkxWFE)
-Invoicing web app made with React + MaterialUI front-end and Laravel backend. composer create-project laravel/laravel [target dir] --prefer-dist to install Laravel in your project directory;
+Invoicing web app made with React + MaterialUI front-end and Laravel backend.

-Then clone this repository into the project directory.
+Clone this repository into the project directory, then execute "composer install --no-dev" from command line.

-To webpack assets if you want to develop: requires node.js installation which should include npm.
-Browse to application root. npm install material-ui //delete .babelrc once installed npm install -g webpack npm install webpack npm install babel-loader babel-core npm install babel-preset-react npm install style-loader npm install css-loader
+Create a .env file for Laravel in app root directory.

-Running these commands will put these packages in node_modules directory and allow webpack to run with current webpack.config.js.
+If you want to develop, run "npm install --only=dev" to install webpack, react, mui, etc.
-Run webpack to from app dir to create new bundle.js if you need to.
+The React components for the front end are in the /resources/assets/js folder. webpack.config.js is all set to bundle those React components and put them where they need to be (/public/js).